enriquepablo/nlproject/docs/nl_lang.rst

 with these terms, to extend these sets to their logical consecuences, and to query those extended sets.

-You can install the software and test the examples following the instructions in XXX.

 The Basics.
 ===========